 Determine where drainage needs to be placed (wet areas), size and layout for the drenotube® system.
 Mark off the drain line before digging.
 If the area is large, it may be necessary to install more than one line or install a herringbone pattern.

 2. Digging the Trench

 Start digging the trench at the point where the water will be discharged or connected to a central drain line.
 This will allow you to determine the necessary grade to insure proper water flow.
-The bottom of the trench needs a minimum slope of 1 per cent without any dams, stepdowns or other water stops.
-Open up a trench about 300 mm (for DR300L3/6) or 400 mm (for DR370L3/6) wide.
-This not only saves labor in excavation, but also provides better load-bearing capacity after back-filling is complete.
-Normally trench depth will be determined by its length and range between 0,4 to 3 meters (maximum depth is 5 meters).
+The bottom of the trench needs a minimum slope of 0,5 per cent (maximum 2,5) without any dams, stepdowns or other water stops.
+Open up a trench about 350 to maximum 400mm for DR300L3/6 or 400 mm for DR370L3/6 wide.
+A narrow trench not only saves labor in excavation, but also provides better load-bearing capacity after backfilling is complete.
+Choose SN4 or SN8 (ring stiffness) according to trench depth however never exceed the ring stiffness of the corrugated pipe.

 In case to choose another configuration to allocate adjacent bundles then the trench needs to be wider.